felixquinton1/deep-crop-rotation/README.md

 Paper (to come very soon!)

 We propose a deep learning approach to modelling both inter- and intra-annual patterns for parcel classification.
 Our approach, based on the [PSE+LTAE](https://github.com/VSainteuf/lightweight-temporal-attention-pytorch) model, provides a significant performance boost of +6.6 mIoU compared to single-year models.
-We release the first large-scale multi-year agricultural dataset with over 100 000 annotated parcels f 3 years: 2018, 2019, and 2020.
+We release the first large-scale multi-year agricultural dataset with over 100 000 annotated parcels for 3 years: 2018, 2019, and 2020.

 <p align="center">
   <img src="./gfx/teaser.png" alt="Sublime's custom image"/>